axyratio/create-user-ubuntu/README.md

 wsl --install
 ```

-then restart and input UNIX username, UNIX password.
+then restart, Enter The UNIX username and UNIX password.

 ## add user more